The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 Correct use of the gerund or the infinitive with preference verbs is one of the grammatical forms that can cause real problems for inexperienced writers.

-While you may think the meaning is clear in a sentence you write, this is not always true.
+While you may think the meaning is clear and feels great in a sentence you write, this is not always true.

-Let’s look at the possible meanings of the two sentence examples below.
+Let’s look at the possible meanings of these two sentence examples below.

 I like to write.